quixio/quix-docs/docs/platform/tutorials/image-processing/object-detection.md

 ### Task - Determine the output topic name

-Using the pipline view, can you determine the topic name that the output messages are being published to?
+Using the pipeline view, can you determine the topic name that the output messages are being published to?

 ## See also